tmtsoftware/esw/docs/src/main/technical/sequencemanager/sequence-manager.md

 Sequence Manager implementation is distributed into following sub modules:

 ### esw-sm-api
-This sequence manager API module is responsible for providing
+This sequence manager API module is responsible for providing:

 1. shared - API which is cross compiled to JVM as well JS
 2. shared - HTTP client which can be used by JVM as well as scala-js applications
 3. jvm - Akka client for JVM applications, Akka actor messages, akka serializer

 ### esw-sm-handler
 This sequence manager handler module is responsible for providing HTTP routes for sequence manager HTTP server.